 Three Reasons To Kayak The Gorges du Verdon France

 1. Verdon Gorge | Up Close To Stunning Natural Beauty

 The Gorges du Verdon in France is said to be Europe’s most beautiful gorge.
 Judge for yourself.

 It’s one thing (mighty impressive, actually) to observe the Gorges du Verdon from the viewpoints along Hwy D 952 and to stand on the Pont de Galétas (Galetas Bridge) overlooking the water BUT it is another thing to kayak Gorges du Verdon.

 Paddling along the canyon with the soaring 700 m (2296 ft) limestone walls reaching skyward is the perfect opportunity to appreciate the natural wonders of our planet.

 And did I mention trailing your fingers through turquoise-green water as you rest your paddle across the kayak?

 Pro Travel Tip | If kayaking is not your favourite, there are other Gorges du Verdon activities including canoeing, boating, paddle boating and paddle boarding.
 If you want a view from above, try soaring over Lac de Sainte Croix paragliding.

 2. Kayak Gorges du Verdon | Easily Accessible

-What a great opportunity to slow down and appreciate the natural beauty of the area.
-And… there are lavender fields west of Moustiers-Sainte-Marie.
+A road trip in this part of France is a great opportunity to slow down and appreciate the natural beauty of the area.
+Don’t miss the lavender fields west of Moustiers-Sainte-Marie!